Announcing Regenerative Farming Certificate at the College

 Participants began forming real relationships with farmers and with each other.
 Food was no longer an anonymous commodity but something connected to land, seasons, and the people who grow it.
 Many households eventually stopped purchasing fresh food from supermarkets entirely because the food was more nutritionally dense and because the relationships surrounding it created a sense of belonging and care.

 Over time Peach n Pear also inspired spin off food communities in Melbourne and regional Victoria, demonstrating how easily this model can replicate when communities organise around food again.
+The most fascinating insight however is the systemic economic potential.

 If a model like this were scaled across Australia